VFPX/VFPX.github.io/migrating.md

 If you haven't already, install Git on your system: <a href="https://git-scm.com/download/win" target="_blank">https://git-scm.com/download/win</a>

+You may also wish to install Tortoise Git, which provides a visual interface for Git: <a href="https://tortoisegit.org/" target="_blank">https://tortoisegit.org/</a>

 ## 2. Getting the Source Code

 If you have the latest version of the source code on your system, use it.
 Otherwise, download the latest release from CodePlex and unzip it into a new folder.